Beach Art Glass

 She creates each bead by hand using a technique known as lampwork, or flamework – melting and shaping rods of Italian glass in a high temperature flame, first to create the decorative components, then the beads themselves to which she adds fine silver highlights and those intricate handmade details.
 Later Julie turns these beads into incredibly wearable jewellery using sterling silver findings, most of which are also handmade in the UK.

-She also creates unique treats for the home in the form of her gorgeous themed door knobs and light pulls, and hopes to one day enhance this offering with complementary fused glass dishes and decorations.
+She also creates unique treats for the home in the form of her gorgeous themed door knobs and light pulls.

 About Glass Beads